 Cove Lake State Park, Caryville, TN

-Photos on this website courtesy of Gary Heatherly Photography, Pook Pfaffe and Candy Barbee
+Photos on this site courtesy of Gary Heatherly, Peter Koczera, Mia Hansford, Pook Pfaffe and Candy Barbee.

 - Kids Fun Zone